Najbolje godine

-Najbolje godine (The Best Years) was a Croatian drama television series that aired for two seasons on Nova TV, from 14 September 2009 to 3 June 2011.
+Najbolje godine (The Best Years) is a Croatian drama television series that aired for two seasons on Nova TV, from 14 September 2009 to 3 June 2011.
 The series follows everyday conflicts between inhabitants of Dragošje, a small fictional village in Slavonia.

 Premise

 Lorena Levaj (Katarina Radivojević), a modern city girl, is sent to the countryside after a sequence of unforeseen and tragic events.
 The sale of the family estate she inherited from her late mother in her will marks the start of her journey to Dragošje, a small village in Slavonia.
 She initially planned to sell the house, but she ends up staying in the village.